bitDaft/Project-TE/readme.md

   - The *Resource manager* can load textures and returns a handle.
     - The obtained handle can be passed to a function in resource manager to obtain the mapped texture.
 ### ISSUES
+  - Mapping two or more keys to an action will and activating those keys will trigger it multiple times.
+    - >Make it so that multiple presses to same action is triggered only once
+  - Action Mapper currently does not load mappings from a file instead have to be coded.
+    - >Change Action mapper to load from a file of action = input mapping.
   - ~~Using multiple resource manager/texture manager objects makes no sense to me, therefore we just use a single instance.
 Using one instance to access functions seems very redunctant, as we will have to pass the object around to load and retrieve resources/textures.~~
     - >~~Thus we can have the function of the resource manager be static so as to able to use it without a instance of the class.
 This will allow us to load and query for resources from anywhere in the game.
 All we will have to pass around are the handles ,***IFF*** the need arises to load a resource in one entity and access it in another.~~
   - ~~Currently Resource manger does have an unload function to unload loaded resources.~~
     - >~~Add an unload function for resources, to be able to unload resources when not needed anymore and reduce memory used.~~
-  - Action Mapper currently does not load mappings from a file instead have to be coded.
-    - >Change Action mapper to load from a file of action = input mapping.
   - ~~Change Action mapper from map to unordered_map as the insertion/binding only occurs at the beginning and the rest is all access calls.~~
     - >~~Change map to unorderd_map for Action mapper.~~
   - ~~Action mapper maps action like mouse move and mouce scroll which have no mouse buttons by giving them a button value which will not be used otherwise.
 Currently the given values are hardcoded.~~